 Money and Other Benefits

-As an employee your income is limited.
-You put in your required hours and in return you get a paycheck for the same amount each week.
-Sure, you can move up the chain at work but eventually, your income will be capped.
-But on the bright side, not only do employees benefit from paid holidays, they usually get a bunch of other benefits.
-From free coffee to health insurance schemes, there are many other benefits beyond the monthly paycheck that they get to enjoy.
-It also means that should you fall ill; you know you have a company and some form of income to support you through those hard times.
+Your salary as an employee is limited.
+You put in the necessary hours and receive a paycheck for the same amount per week in exchange.
+Sure, you may step up the chain at work, but the revenue would inevitably be limited.
+Yet on the bright side, workers not only profit from paid breaks, they usually get a lot of other advantages.
+There are also more perks above the monthly salary that they get to receive, including complimentary coffee to life insurance schemes.
+It also ensures that if you get sick, you realize that you have a business and a sort of income to help you through those tough times.

-As an entrepreneur the possibilities are endless.
-The amount of money you bring in and the rate your business grows is all up to you.
-The sky really is the limit.
-Whilst being an employee may provide a stable income, this income may also be capped at a certain point.
-By being an entrepreneur and building your own business there are countless options and possibilities.
-Not only can you grow your take-home income via revenue streams, but you can also choose to sell part of the business you have grown for a lump sum.
+The opportunities are infinite as an entrepreneur.
+The sum of cash you get in and the pace at which your organization is rising is all up to you.
+The sky is the limit, indeed.
+While becoming an employee may have steady wages, after a certain stage this income may also be capped.
+There are endless choices and prospects to be an entrepreneur and develop your own company.
+You will not only raise your home income by sales sources, but you can also opt to sell part of the company that you have developed for a lump sum.

 Dealing with People

-If you cannot hold a conversation with someone, how can you expect to work on a team?
+If you are reluctant to have a connection with anyone, how can you expect to work on a team?
 How can you expect to pass an interview?
-For entrepreneurs, you need to find a way to make connections.
-You need some degree of people skills and you need to be able to communicate in order to survive in this world.
+You ought to find a way for entrepreneurs to make connections.
+In order to live in this country, you need a degree of social skills and you need to be able to communicate.

-Entrepreneurs, just like employees, are going to need these skills if they want to be successful.
-Understand that being “social” is much different from being “connected”.
-It goes far beyond what you say.
-You could be a super social person, but if you are giving off the wrong vibe, then professionals won’t like you.
-Introverted people although not as social as extroverted people can be very well connected, and this is because they do not go over-the-top with words, they keep it sweet and simple as well as providing that comfort of less talking, more action.
+Entrepreneurs would require these talents, much like employees, if they wish to be successful.
+Understand that being “social” is far different from being “connected”.
+It goes way beyond what you’re saying.
+You may be a super social person, but professionals won’t like you if you send off the wrong vibe.
+Introverted individuals may be very well linked, but not as friendly as extroverted individuals, and this is because they do not go over-the-top with language, they hold things nice and easy and have the warmth with less talking, more action.

 Which One Would You Choose?